patrick-nanys/text-summarization/README.md

 2020-11-22 Milestone 2: Dummy model with dummy outputs (gives outputs, but some of them are useless) <br />
 2020-12-10 Milestone 3: Final results <br />

-*Comment: one of us is in the last semester <br />
-          three of us started the homework, but in the middle of the semester, one of us left the team
+*three of us started the homework, but in the middle of the semester, one of us left the team **is in the last semester <br />